Adam-Chamberlain/8-Week-SQL-Challenge/#2 - Pizza Runner/README.md

 SELECT
 customer_id,
 AVG(CAST(distance AS DECIMAL)) AS avg_distance
-FROM temp
+FROM clean
 GROUP BY customer_id
 ORDER BY customer_id
 ```
 The `distance` column had inconsistencies with how the data was inputted, so it required lots of cleaning.
-In the subquery, I removed "km" from all the numbers that included it using TRIM and changed the null text to the actual null value.
+In the CTE, I removed "km" from all the numbers that included it using TRIM and changed the null text to the actual null value.
 I then used CAST to convert the numbers to decimals and added up the average for each customer.

 | customer_id | avg_distance        |
 | ----------- | ------------------- |